 Dengue fever is a virus-caused disease that is spread by mosquitoes.

-Dengue fever is caused by one of four different but related viruses.
+Dengue fever is caused by 1 of 4 different but related viruses.
 It is spread by the bite of mosquitoes, most commonly the mosquito Aedes aegypti, which is found in tropic and subtropic regions.
 This area includes parts of: